 It was United States day at Ghana's second International Trade Fair in Accra on Friday (Feb 5).

-It was United States day at Ghana's second International Trade Fair in Accra on Friday (Feb 5).
+Background: It was United States day at Ghana's second International Trade Fair in Accra on Friday (Feb 5).
 The unfurling of the US flag took place at the same time that the Apollo 14 astronauts were planting the stars and stripes on the surface of the Moon.
 The entire American pavilion is devoted to U.S. Space achievements and includes samples of Moonrock among the exhibits.

 SYNOPSIS: Mr Joseph Mensah, Ghana's Finance Minister, presidented over the flag-raising ceremony marking United States National Day at Ghana's second International Trade Fair in Accra, on Friday.
 Ghanaians, he said, shared Americans' joy over the success of their space exploration.